Viva el Príncipe: Recording and production

 The album was recorded in August 2010 at The Hit Factory Criteria in Miami, Florida, produced by Botija.
 Along with Botija, the album includes arrangers Angel "Cucco" Peña and Jorge Calandrelli.
 The album covers ten of José's most recognized works such as "La Navel del Olvido", "El Triste", and "Gavilan o Paloma".
 "Lo Pasado, Pasado" features a duet with José José using the original recording.
 The album contains "Poema al Cantante" recited by José.
 In the poem, José conveys that the singer cannot live if he cannot sing ("Ya no podrá vivir, si ya no canta"); an allusion to losing his singing voice from the effects of alcoholism.

 Castro was initially disappointed with the project as he did not want to solely imitate José's vocals, Ferrer's absence and his desire to record Jose's lesser known songs.
 According to Castro, it was the decisions of the executive producers of his record label, Universal Music Latino, to only have Botija produce the album and to record José José's more recognized songs.
 He later retracted his statement, commending Botija and referred to the disc as his best, only lamenting he could not record José's lesser known songs.
 José expressed satisfaction with the result.

 Promotion

 To promote the album, "La Nave del Olvido" was selected as the lead single from the album and was released on 28 September 2010.
 It peaked at No. 48 on the Billboard Hot Latin Songs chart and No. 22 on the Billboard Latin Pop Songs chart.
 The music video was directed by Ricardo Moreno and filmed in Los Angeles.
 Three promotional singles were released on iTunes: Amor, Amor, Volcán, and Mi Niña.
-The standard track listing contains contain ten tracks and the poem.
+The standard track listing contains ten tracks and the poem.
 The deluxe edition contains two additional songs, a cover of "Gracias" and "Mi Niña" and a DVD which includes Castro performing each song at The Hit Factory Criteria and the music video for "La Nave del Olvido".